Ludovico Technique LLC

-Ludovico Technique LLC was an art and entertainment production company which produces a variety of media, from feature films, to comic books.
-Their name comes from the Ludovico technique, a fictitious brainwashing technique from both the novel and the film A Clockwork Orange.
+Ludovico Technique LLC was an art and entertainment production company founded by Robert Meyer Burnett which produced a variety of media, from feature films to comic books.
+Its name came from the Ludovico technique, a fictitious brainwashing technique from both the novel and the film A Clockwork Orange.

 DVD special edition work

-Their DVD productions include the Columbia/Tri-Star DVD of The Usual Suspects and the UK edition (Winner: 2002 Cannes Film Festival Permanent DVD Collection); The Chronicles of Narnia: The Lion, the Witch and the Wardrobe DVD; the X-Men 2 DVD (nominated by the DVD Exclusives Academy for 2004 DVD Special Edition of the Year); The Lord of the Rings: The Two Towers 4-disc set (winner: 2004 DVD Special Edition of the Year); and the Tron 20th Anniversary Edition, nominated for both the 2003 DVD Exclusives Awards and Best Retrospective Documentary (for "The Making of Tron").
+Its DVD productions include the Columbia/Tri-Star DVD of The Usual Suspects and the UK edition; The Chronicles of Narnia: The Lion, the Witch and the Wardrobe DVD; the X-Men 2 DVD; The Lord of the Rings: The Two Towers 4-disc set; and the Tron 20th Anniversary Edition.

 Ludovico Technique created the three-hour documentary Requiem for Krypton for the Superman Returns Special Edition DVD.

 Feature films

 In 2009, Ludovico Technique produced The Hills Run Red in association with Warner Premiere and Dark Castle Entertainment.
 Developed by Robert Meyer Burnett and frequent Ludovico contractor Dave Parker, the film began life as a micro-budget co-production with Fever Dreams, a division of the NYC-based MedaBlasters.
-Burnett and Parker took control of the project and involved noted Splatterpunk author and screenwriter David J. Schow to do a page one rewrite of the original Fever Dreams script.
+Burnett and Parker took control of the project and involved Splatterpunk author and screenwriter David J. Schow to do a page one rewrite of the original Fever Dreams script.
 Following this, they produced a two-minute "teaser" trailer to sell Parker's directorial vision for the film.
 Impressed with their efforts, director Bryan Singer called Warner Premiere's Diane Nelson to inform her of the project.
 Burnett and Parker then took their finished teaser and Schow's new draft of the script to Warner Premiere.
 The company picked the project to be the second film in their output deal with Dark Castle Entertainment, following up the initial release, Return to House on Haunted Hill.

 Comics

-Ludovico Technique also produce comic books.
-Published titles include Living in Infamy by Ben Raab and The Red Line.
+Ludovico Technique also produced comic books.
+Published titles include Living in Infamy by Ben Raab, and The Red Line.